tsunami643/blogdraft/_posts/2024-08-30-ti13-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

-**How did this roster happen?** Typically when an EEU stack of majority newcomers is slapped together, they'll have at least one veteran player guiding them.
+**How did this roster happen?** Typically, when an EEU stack of majority newcomers is slapped together, they'll have at least one veteran player guiding them.
 Not in this case.
 Swedenstrong is probably the most well known having been on the 2022 Na`Vi roster that competed in the Arlington Major, but the rest of the players have mostly only tier 2 teams on their resumes.

 **How was their season?**